50 Things About Betrayal Trauma | BTR.ORG

 To enable is to give someone permission to keep doing something.

-Those who do not immediately support and believe the victim are enabling the abuser.
+Those who do not immediately support and believe the victim are (accidentally or intentionally) enabling the abuser.

 Fantasy/Fantasizing

-The practice of using stored images of sexually perverse activities in his mind involving other people, including his own wife or children resulting in sexual pleasure or arousal with or without masturbation.
+The practice of using stored images of sexually perverse activities in his mind involving other people, pornography, movies, or made up scenarios including his own wife or children resulting in sexual pleasure or arousal with or without masturbation.

 Faulty Core Beliefs